 Getting technical with ACMI

-The technical term for wet leasing is ACMI which stands for aircraft, crew, maintenance and insurance.
-These are the aspects of the operation that the wet lease airline takes care of, while the airline client will still be responsible for paying for direct operating costs such catering and fuel as well as fees such as airport fees, ground handling charges and navigation fees.
-If the airline chooses to use its own cabin crew, then the operation may be called a ‘damp lease’ rather than a ‘wet lease’.
+These are the aspects of the operation that the wet lease airline takes care of, while the airline client will still be responsible for paying for direct operating costs such as catering and fuel, as well as costs such as airport fees, ground handling charges and navigation fees

 While this illustration clearly applies to passenger air services, wet leasing of aircraft is not just the preserve of passenger airlines but is also widely used for air freight.